Neural Conditional Simulation for Complex Spatial Processes: Supplementary Material

 \subsubsection{Discretization of the Forward and Reverse SDEs}

-Here, we provide the derivations for the time-discretized forward and reverse SDEs for the unconditional case.
-Note the derivation is applicable to the conditional case, as well, with minor adjustments.
-For simplicity, we assume $T$ is sufficiently large such that $\frac{\Delta{t}}{T} \approx 0$ for $\Delta t = 1$.
+Here, we provide the details on the time-discretized forward and reverse SDEs for the unconditional case.
+Note that the derivation is applicable to the conditional case, as well, with minor adjustments.
+For simplicity, we assume $T$ is sufficiently large such that ${{\Delta{t}/T} \approx 0}$ for $\Delta t = 1$.

-To emphasize the connection between denoising diffusion probabilistic models (DDPM) and the VPSDE framework for score-based diffusion, we start our derivations from the forward and reverse processes of a DDPM \citep{Ho2020,Chan2025}.
+To emphasize the connection between denoising diffusion probabilistic models (DDPM) and the VPSDE framework for score-based diffusion, we start by writing down our derivations from the forward and reverse processes of a DDPM \citep{Ho2020,Chan2025}.
 The discretized forward process of a DDPM is